Last Updated on 2 days by traveldrafts

 Japanese Gardens

 Japanese gardens are masterpieces of perfection, harmony, and thoughtfulness.
-Visiting one is like admiring a natural work of art that is brilliantly crafted.
+Visiting one is like admiring a natural work of art, brilliantly crafted.
 They are very different from Western gardens as they are molded with spiritual and philosophical ideas in mind and are distinctive in their symbolism of nature.

 There are diverse styles of gardens, each serving distinct purposes, from strolling gardens for the leisure of feudal lords to dry stone gardens designed for religious practices by monks.
 There are basically three types of gardens: hill gardens (Tsukiyama), dry gardens (Karesansui), and tea gardens (Chaniwa).